Back to Blog

 1. The “claw it back” approach

-Data tracing is key to secure offboarding
+Data lineage is key to secure offboarding

-The context can also allow for smart policies, or logic that can define different user actions to determine their riskiness.
+This context can also allow for smart policies, or logic that can define different user actions to determine their riskiness.
 For example, an employee downloading open-source code from Github could be ignored, but an attempt at downloading the company’s source code could trigger an alert and investigation.

 The modern way to manage offboarding and RIFs